Congruency-Constrained TU Problems Beyond the Bimodular Case: Introduction

 A problem that can be cast as a bounded subdeterminant integer program, has gained substantial interest recently~\cite{bock_2014_solving,conforti_2020_stableset,conforti_2021_extended}, and was resolved in~\cite{fiorini_2021_integerPrograms}, is the stable set problem in graphs $G$ with bounded odd cycle packing number $\mathrm{ocp}(G)$, i.e., graphs for which the maximum number of disjoint odd cycles is bounded.
 The incidence matrix of such a graph has maximum subdeterminant $2^{\mathrm{ocp}(G)}$ (see, e.g., \cite{grossman_1995_minors}).
 Several further interesting results link the parameter $\Delta$ to properties of integer programs, their relaxations, and underlying polyhedra (see, e.g.,~\cite{bonifas_2012_subdetDiameter,eisenbrand_2017_geometric,lee_2020_improvingProximity,lee_2021_polynomial,paat_2021_integralitynumber,tardos_1986_strongly} and references therein).
 Furthermore, there has been interesting recent progress on the problem of approximating the largest subdeterminant of a matrix (see \textcite{summa_2015_largest}, and \textcite{nikolov_2015_randomized}).
 Also, IPs with more constrained subdeterminant structures that admit efficient algorithms for integer programming were considered \cite{veselov_2009_integer,artmann_2016_nondegenerate,glanzer_2021_abcRecognition}.

 One of the most classical congruency-constrained combinatorial optimization problems is the minimum odd cut problem, which asks to find a minimum cut among all cuts with an odd number of vertices. \textcite{padberg_1982_odd} presented a first efficient method for the minimum odd cut problem.
 Subsequently, \textcite{barahona_1987_construction} showed that efficient minimization is also possible over all cuts with an even number of vertices.
-Later works by Gr\"otschel, Lov\'asz, and Schrijver~\cite{groetschel_1984_corrigendum}, and by Goemans and Ramakrishnan~\cite{goemans_1995_minimizing} generalized these results to the minimization of submodular functions.
+Later works by \textcite{groetschel_1984_corrigendum}, and by \textcite{goemans_1995_minimizing} generalized these results to the minimization of submodular functions.
 More precisely, the approach of~\cite{goemans_1995_minimizing} allows for minimizing over so-called triple families, which includes the case of cuts $C\subseteq V$ of cardinality \emph{not} congruent to $r$ modulo $m$, for any integers $r$ and $m$. \textcite{nagele_2018_submodular} showed that a submodular function can also be efficiently minimized over sets of cardinality $r \pmod*{m}$, for any integer $m$ that is a constant prime power.
 For the special case of minimum cuts, \textcite{nagele_2020_newContraction} presented a randomized PTAS for finding a minimum cut among all cuts containing~$r\pmod*{m}$ many vertices, for any constant $m$.

-\subsection{Organization of the paper}
+\subsection{Organization of the paper\MOORdot}

 In \cref{sec:overview}, we present the key ideas and techniques that lead to our new results.
 In particular, \cref{sec:overviewDecompAndFlat} presents a decomposition lemma, a crucial ingredient that is central to all our results, and we showcase its strength by readily deducing from it our flatness and proximity results (\cref{thm:flatDirections,thm:proximity}).
 Subsequently, \cref{sec:overviewRCCTUF} gives an overview of our approach to \CCTUF{} problems and the proof of \cref{thm:R=m-2}.